amco/waffle_gcs/README.md

   storage_dir: "uploads/waffle"
 ```

-In order to be compatible with newer Goth versions, add the following functions
+Finally, in order to be compatible with newer Goth versions, you will need to
-to the definition modules:
+specify the adapter and the service account path in the definition module:

 ```elixir
 # Specify the Goth module to authenticate in GCP.